Chapter 27: Awakening the Sleeping King and the Blessing of the North Wind

 “Hello, Island Dweller,” I said.
 “You know my name but I don’t know yours.
 How did that happen?”

 “You don’t remember me?
-Strange since you’ve been here so many times, but no matter,” the figure of sand and wind said.
+Strange since you’ve been here so many times, but no matter,” the spirit of sand and wind said.
 “Let us pretend as if we’re meeting for the very first time.
 My name is untranslatable in your tongue but it means ‘Wind Against My Face’.
 You may call me ‘Zephyr’ if you wish, forgetful Heidi.”

 “I’m pleased to meet you again, Zephyr,” I said.
 “Thank you for forgiving my memory issues which are a matter of some embarrassment to me.
 I come from another world seeking the true nature of those who dwell in realms other than my own.
 What manner of life are you?”